iqbal1201/LLM_Evaluation/README.md

-# ☕ Bean O LLM Agent Evaluation with Opik
+# ☕ LLM Agent Evaluation with Opik

 This project evaluates the performance of a customer support conversational agent  using the **Opik LLM evaluation framework**.